daniel-munro/algoraphics/docs/_build/html/_sources/guide.rst.txt

 for :term:`shape` attributes to be generated as a random walk (middle row of lines above).

-If the delta :term:`parameter` has its own delta attribute, second-order changes are produced (bottom row of lines above).
+If the delta :term:`parameter` is itself a Delta, second-order changes are produced (bottom row of lines above).

-:term:`Parameters<parameter>` can have a ratio attribute instead of delta, which works the same way but multiplies, rather than adds, ``ratio`` to the last value.
+Delta :term:`parameters<parameter>` can have a ratio attribute instead of delta, which works the same way but multiplies, rather than adds, ``ratio`` to the last value.

 A :term:`parameter` can also be defined with a list of values, which